stamfest/randomtests/README.md

 tests to be run.
 There is a standard list of tests which can be shown by passing `--show-tests` with no other options present.

+Note: if multiple sequences are tested using this tool, they are processed in parallel on multi-processor systems.

+### Examples

+Run the standard NIST test suite on the standard JDK random number generator using 100 bit sequences with 1 millon bits each, showing basic progress information.

+    Assess --rng NativePRNGNonBlocking@SUN --seqlength 1000000 --seqcount 100 --progress

+This might take considerable time, depending on the CPUs available.
+It will produce a report similar to the report from the orignal NIST tool.
+The results for identical input should be identical to the ones reported by the NIST tool.

+The extended example

+    Assess --rng NativePRNGNonBlocking@SUN --seqlength 1000000 --seqcount 100 --out tested.bits --report-dir reports --progress

+also produces an output file (`tested.bits`) holding all the tested bits.
+This might be interesting to be able to (re)test the exact same sequence with other settings.
+It also creates an output directory (`reports`), where it puts more detailed information about all the executed tests.

 Data Format
 ===========